 Meteorological Station network and Database quality

 While in the recent years, satellite data have also been added as an alternative source of information on climate, climate surfaces are primarily derived from observations from meteorological stations.
 Interpolation is therefore greatly dependent on the existence of large high quality meteorological databases (REF, Legates and Willmott*).
 Before being deemed useful for interpolation, databases must undergo stringent quality controls to detect measurement errors (Durre et al. 2008) as well as spatial locations inaccuracies in coordinates: latitude, longitude and elevation (Wieczorek et al. 2004).
-Harmonizing database is not an easy task and requires cooperation and standardization among many networks through international agreements and the sponsoring of international institutions such as the World Meteorological Organization (WMO) and the FAO (REF,Durre et al. 2008, Mitchel et al. 2005*).
+Harmonizing databases is not an easy task and requires cooperation and standardization among many networks through international agreements and the sponsoring of international institutions such as the World Meteorological Organization (WMO) and the FAO (REF,Durre et al. 2008, Mitchel et al. 2005*).
 Despite the existing international collaboration, many databases contradict or overlap each other.
 Studies could greatly benefit from the adoption of schemes to uniquely identify stations (Hijmans et al. 2005) for instance, using the WMO procedure so that different database can be merged together in a manner similar to the GHCN project.
 The majority of studies report database quality screening before the interpolation stage.
 For instance, Daly et al. 2002 carried out a range checking for minimum and maximum temperature and precipitation values.
 These were evaluated to eliminate negative and detect extreme values with application of threshold based on the country of station and climate conditions from NCDC (Daly et al. 2002).
 Screening is problematic because it usually reduces the number of observations.
 Additional loss may happen because records are incomplete over time (Hutchinson et al. 1995).
-For instance, averages were only included if there were calculated from 10 years of record and the time period was extended from 1960-1990 to 1950-2000 to allow for more stations to be accounted.
+In that paper, for example, averages were only included if there were calculated from 10 years of record and the time period was extended from 1960-1990 to 1950-2000 to allow for more stations to be accounted.

 Interpolation: methods selection

 There are numerous studies that investigate multiple interpolation methods for particular study regions: Bolstad et al. (1998) in the Southern Appalachian mountains, Xia et al. (2001) in Bavaria Germany, Jarvis and Stuart (2001) in England and Wales, Attore et al. (2007) in Italy, Hosfra et al. (2008) in Europe, Stahl et al. (2006) in British Columbia, Bazgeer et al. (2012) in Fars (Iran).
-Reports from paper contradict each other with some papers claiming Kriging as the best method (Weber and Englund 1994, Goovaerts et al. 200, Attore et al. 2007, Bazgeer et al. 2012) while other claiming TPS (REF) or even IDW (Weber and Englund 1992,Willmott 1995?,Thorton et al. 1997, Lu and Wong 2008) as the best performers.
-For instance, Attore et al. 2007 compared detrended IDW, Universal Kriging and Multilayer Percepteron and found that UK with external drift performed the best based on cross-validation test and RMSE.
+Results have been inconsistent, with some papers finding Kriging to be the best method (Weber and Englund 1994, Goovaerts et al. 200, Attore et al. 2007, Bazgeer et al. 2012) while others selected TPS (REF) or even IDW (Weber and Englund 1992,Willmott 1995?,Thorton et al. 1997, Lu and Wong 2008) as the best performers.
+For example, Attore et al. 2007 compared detrended IDW, Universal Kriging and Multilayer Percepteron and found that UK with external drift performed the best based on cross-validation test and RMSE.
 Similarly, Hosfra et al. (2008) compared six methods (local Kriging, global Kriging, IDW, 2D TPS, 3D TPS, natural neighbors interpolation) and found that global Kriging was the best performer for the interpolation of temperatures (tmax, tmin), precipitation and sea level pressure in Europe.
 In contrast, Price et al. (2000), compared a form of IDW with elevation and geographical coordinates adjustment (Gradient plus Inverse Distance Squared, GIDS) with TPS and found that IDW performance was slightly lower in terms of RMSE with TPS performing better in areas where interpolation were difficult to predict (Price et al. 2000).